-Appendix C - Summary of changes 2023-24
+Appendix C - Summary of changes 2024-25

-This section summarises the changes between the previous edition (2022-23) of the Local Government Better Practice Performance Reporting Indicator Guide and the current edition.
+This section summarises the changes between the previous edition (2023-24) of the Local Government Better Practice Performance Reporting Indicator Guide and the current edition.

-The document also includes minor changes resulting from re-formatting the guide to the new Department of Government Services template and updating of relevant dates.
+The document also includes minor changes resulting from updating of relevant dates and spacing between paragraphs or sections.